 Skip to contents

-Estimates the decontaminated probability density function (PDF) of the unknown component in an admixture model, based on the inversion of the admixture density equation \(l = p f + (1-p) g\).
+Estimates the decontaminated probability density function (pdf) of the unknown component in an admixture model, based on the inversion of the admixture density equation $$ \ell = p f + (1-p) g, $$ where \(p\) and \(f\) are unknown, \(\ell\) is observed and \(g\) is the known component.

 Usage